GDS Feature Toggles

 CALL gds.features.useBitIdMap(false)

-The in-memory graph for GDS is based on the Compressed Sparse Row (CSR) layout and uses compressed adjacency lists by default.
-The compression lowers the memory usage for a graph but requires additional computation time to decompress during algorithm execution.
+The in-memory graph for GDS is based on the Compressed Sparse Row (CSR) layout.
+By default, the adjacency list for a single node within the CSR data structure is stored compressed.
+That compression lowers the memory usage for a graph but requires additional computation time to decompress during algorithm execution.
 Using an uncompressed adjacency list will result in higher memory consumption in order to provide faster traversals.
 It can also have negative performance impacts due to the increased resident memory size.
 Using more memory requires a higher memory bandwidth to read the same adjacency list.
 Whether compressed or uncompressed is better heavily depends on the topology of the graph and the algorithm.
 Algorithms that are traversal heavy, such as triangle counting, have a higher chance of benefiting from an uncompressed adjacency list.
 Very dense nodes in graphs with a very skewed degree distribution ("power law") often achieve a higher compression ratio.
 Using the uncompressed adjacency list on those graphs has a higher chance of running into memory bandwidth limitations.

 To switch to uncompressed adjacency lists, use the following procedure call.